ITHackerstein/ChatAppPy/README.md

 - Home/End key: move the input cursor to the far left/far right.

 You can type also some commands.
 Try typing '/help' for a list of commands you can send.

+## Binaries

+### Downloading the binaries

+You can download the binaries from the [Releases](https://github.com/ITHackerstein/ChatAppPy/releases) tab in GitHub.

+### Building the binaries

+You can also build the binaries by yourself using the 'build_binaries' scripts.
+The '.cmd' one is for Windows and the '.sh' one is for Linux